apaladiychuk/cognix/docs/connectors/google-drive.md

 json properties: </br>
 **folder** </br>
 string, optional if not set CogniX will analyze the whole drive<br/>
-example: older/chapter1
+example: older/chapter1</br>
-<br?><br>
 **recursive**  <br/>
 bool, (default false), you can omit.
 It indicates if CogniX shall analyze all the subfolder of the given path or not <br>
 **token**  <br/>
-The OAuth token you generate from OneDrive for CogniX to have access to the resource.
+The OAuth token you generate from Google Drive for CogniX to have access to the resource.
 Below a detailed description on how to get it

-Since the UI is still under construction you'll need to do some manual steps to get the OneDrive token.
+Since the UI is still under construction you'll need to do some manual steps to get the Google Drive token.
 This process will be automated with the UI evolution

 paste in your browser the following link if you are running CogniX on your private Docker deployment